Migrating to an External Database

 1. Shut the TeamCity server down.

-2. Create a backup copy of the <TeamCity data directory> used by the server.
+2. TeamCity Data Backup of the <TeamCity data directory> used by the server.

 3. Download the MySQL JDBC driver from: http://dev.mysql.com/downloads/connector/j/.